mcthoren/web_nonsense/README.md

 * i created this cuz i get tired of clicking thru Google's 27 different steps to opt out of their data collection, and openstreetmap tiles don't load too well thru ssh -D tunnels for me.

-* TODO: i still haven't figure out how to make it automatically fill the full window yet.

 poldirad_loop.html

 * this is a cut down webpage of a gif of the local weather radar from the nice people here: http://www.pa.op.dlr.de/poldirad/